 While there’s no evidence linking birth control pills to eye disease, the hormones used in birth control pills can lead your cornea (the clear layer at the front of your eye) to thicken.
 If you use contact lenses, this means that they might not fit after several months of using birth control.

 If you notice your contact lenses becoming uncomfortable or failing to properly fit, make sure you let your ophthalmologist know that you’ve started taking hormonal birth control.
 They’ll be able to switch your contact lenses to larger ones that provide a more comfortable fit.

-The hormones in birth control pills can also slightly increase your risk of experiencing dry eye syndrome (DES).
+The hormones in birth control pills can also slightly increase your risk of experiencing dry eye syndrome (DES) with people who wear contact lenses.
 This can cause your eyes to feel itchy and uncomfortable.
 It can also cause your vision to become blurred and less defined than normal.

-As always, the best way to deal with dry eye syndrome is to talk to your doctor.
+As always, the best way to deal with dry eye syndrome is to talk to your healthcare provider.
 Let them know you’ve started using birth control and explain your symptoms.
-Your doctor might be able to give you an alternative form of contraception that doesn’t cause this side effect.
+Your healthcare provider might be able to give you an alternative form of contraception that doesn’t cause this side effect.

 In short, unless you’ve noticed symptoms of dry eye syndrome or struggled to comfortably fit your contact lenses, you probably don’t need to worry about this potential side effect.

 Overall, birth control pills are extremely safe.
 Tens of millions of women use them without any significant issues in the US alone, with hundreds of millions of safe, healthy birth control users worldwide.

 Despite this, it is possible for birth control pills to cause potentially serious side effects.
 These side effects are mostly cardiovascular in nature and occur rarely, usually in people with certain lifestyle or genetic risk factors.
 These risks increase in women over the age of 35 and who smoke.